20 Small British Birds, You Might Not Know About

 Blue tit:

-These birds are so pretty that you cannot stop yourself to capture them with your camera.
+These birds are so pretty that you cannot stop yourself from capturing them with your camera.
 The head and the backside are bluish-green and the belly is yellow.

 Collared dove: